2023 R&D Credit Legislation Updates: What You Need to Know

 The good news: Although these changes affect IRC §174, IRC §41 (the tax code section that rewards certain types of R&D expenses as qualified for an R&D tax credit) remains unchanged.
 In fact, it's become more valuable—though you must capitalize all R&D expenditures, those that qualify under IRC §41 actually "pay you back" with a credit.

-How do I qualify for an R&D tax credit for 2022?
+How do I qualify for an R&D tax credit for tax year 2023?

 • Do you design or develop new products, processes, or tools?